 Can Marijuana Help Me Sleep Better?

 Can marijuana or cannabis help people with sleep problems?
-We look at the latest research to find out.
+We examine the latest research to uncover the answers.

 There have been quite a lot of excitement regarding cannabis as potential treatment for depression, dementia and even cancer pain management.
 However there has been surprisingly little research that looks into the effects of cannabis on insomnia.